aminrashidbeigi/aminrashidbeigi.github.io/content/posts/en/2025-review/index.md

 This year, I decided to make my side projects public so that not only I but also others could use them.
 With the wave of amazing new AI and non-AI tools, this became much easier.

-I am always reading new blog posts and listening to podcasts from people I follow.
+I am always reading new blog posts and listening to podcasts from tech people I follow.
 Previously, I used several feed readers, but all the tools I tried had limitations, and I couldn’t customize them as much as I wanted.
 So I created my own tool: [TechGrub](https://t.me/TechGrub).
 A Telegram channel that sends one post daily with some basic information and an AI-generated super short summary.
 You can also join it, and yes, it’s free.

 Then I vibe-coded [MatchaGift](https://matcha.gift/), a tool that helps people find meaningful and customized gifts for friends and family.
 It started as a fun experiment in fast prototyping.
 Even though I did not continue working on it, it helped me explore several ideas.